vishakhpk/iter-extrapolation/aav/README.md

 ```
 python3 score_sequences.py
 ```
 4. The data we use for training the generator (900k sequence pairs) following the tranlsation JSON format for HuggingFace is available [here](https://drive.google.com/file/d/1FOXwjloxwHf7rkMn5n_WzP6E3TUjN1_k/view?usp=drive_link) as a tarball.
-Create pairs of sequences with minimal change in AAV fitness score in order to train the generator model from the scored CNN data.
+To create this dataset, we select pairs of sequences with minimal change in AAV fitness score in order to train the generator model from the scored CNN data.
 ```
 python3 create_pairs.py scored-train.json generator_data/
 ```